akula802/Docker-Django-MySQL/README.md

 + ./db/mysql

-This directory is mounted to the 'app-db' container as a volume, and stores the MySQL database files.
+This directory is mounted to the 'app-db' container as a volume (at /var/lib/mysql), and stores the MySQL database files.
 It is untracked via the .gitignore file.

 ### NEXT STEPS - DJANGO